rhysd/rust-doc.vim/README.md

 :RustDoc std::vec
 ```

-And `:RustDocFuzzy` command is also available to search the argument fuzzily.
+And `:RustDocFuzzy` and `:RustDocModule` are also available.
+Please see [document for them](https://github.com/rhysd/rust-doc.vim/blob/master/doc/rust-doc.txt) for more detail.

 - __Mapping `K`__